ChrisDeHaan/README-Generator/README.md

   - [Questions](#Questions)

   ## Installation
   Clone the repo through Github.
-Use the following video as an example of the app flow.
+Use the following video as an example of how to intialize the app and what the general flow looks like.

 https://github.com/ChrisDeHaan/README-Generator/assets/135929135/c00a0147-df3f-43c8-bd61-75773ddf5afd